 - the file provided as "Plasmid reference index" (once the "Find plasmid information option is checked) is used to distinguish genomic reads from plasmid reads.

-Both references can be obtained by using the Download Microbial Reference Database tool (Download Microbial Reference Database), and the indexes are built with the Create Taxonomic Profiling Index tool (Create Taxonomic Profiling Index).
+Both references can be obtained by using the Download Curated Microbial Reference Database tool (Download Curated Microbial Reference Database) or Download Custom Microbial Reference Database tool (Download Custom Microbial Reference Database).
+If using the latter, the indexes can be built with the Create Taxonomic Profiling Index tool (Create Taxonomic Profiling Index).